|Values are valid only on day of printing.|

 In vitro susceptibility does not guarantee clinical response.
 Therefore, the decision to treat with a particular agent should not be based solely on the antimicrobial susceptibility testing result.

-Results are reported as MIC in mcg/mL and as susceptible, intermediate, or resistant according to the Clinical and Laboratory Standards Institute (CLSI) guidelines.
+Results are reported as minimum inhibitory concentration (MIC) in mcg/mL and as susceptible, susceptible dose dependent, intermediate, or resistant according to the Clinical and Laboratory Standards Institute (CLSI) guidelines.